List of ThunderCats characters: Jaga

+Later additions

 At the start of the series' second season, through Cheetara's powers it is revealed to Lion-O, who had been having a recurring dream of the final moments of Thundera's destruction, that there are more Thunderians living on Third Earth who survived the cataclysm and were rescued by a Ro-Bear Berbil scout ship.

 After Mumm-Ra tries to capture them to use as bait to destroy the ThunderCats at Firerock Mountain, they are rescued and brought back to the Cat's Lair, where Lion-O anoints them as new ThunderCats.
 They initially live in Cat's Lair until after the arrival of the Lunataks, after which they are stationed at the Tower of Omens.

 Bengali

-Bengali (voiced by Peter Newman) is one of the two younger Thundereans among the trio, named after the bengal tiger and resembling the white variant.
+Bengali (voiced by Peter Newman) is one of the two younger Thunderians among the trio, based on the Bengal tiger and resembling the white variant.
 He is a skilled blacksmith and wields the Hammer of Thundera, which can shoot energy blasts.